zkrising/Tachi/docs/docs/index.md

 *****

+## Programmer References

+These sections are for experienced programmers who want to see documentation on how Tachi's components work internally and externally.

+If you're looking to contribute to Tachi, check out the [Contribution Guide](./contributing/overview.md).

 ### API Reference

 This is for people who want to make things with Tachi's API, and assumes basic knowledge of